jfl40/drive-tutorial/README.md

 - [x] Add file uploading
 - [x] Add analytics
 - [x] Add delete
-- [ ] Real homepage + onboarding
+- [x] Real homepage + onboarding

 ## Next Steps

 ### Folder deletions

+Done
 Make sure to fetch all of the folders that have it as a parent and their children too.
 Recursively find all of them and collect them all to then delete

 ### Folder creations

+Done
-Make server action that takes a name and parentId and creates a folder with that name and parentId, and creates a folder with that name and parentId (set ownerId as well to assign the folder to the user)
+Make server action that takes a name and parentId and creates a folder with that name and parentId (set ownerId as well to assign the folder to the user)

 ### Access control